Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Statistical analysis of the coinfection influential factors

 Within the multinomial logit model, we can quantify the effect of a variable in terms of an odds ratio or its logarithm.
 The odds that $Y=k$ occurs for an individual with covariates $X=x$ is the ratio of $\mathrm{P}(Y=k|X=x)$ divided by $\mathrm{P}(Y=0|X=x)$, $k=1,2,3$.
 Then, the log odds of category $k$ is given by Equation~(\ref{eqlogit}) : Thus the multinomial logit model is a linear regression model in the log odds.
 The parameter component $\beta_{kj}$ can be interpreted as the change in the log odds per unit change in the continuous covariate $X_j$, if all other covariates are held constant.
 The odds ratio (OR) of category $k$ for a $d$ units increase of $X_j$, all other covariates remaining constant, is defined as

 Once $\beta$ is estimated, one can estimate any odds or odds ratios.
-An OR equal to one means that a change in covariate $X_j$ has no effect on the odds of category $k$; if $OR_k(d)>1$ ($OR_k(d)<1$), the effect of an increase of $X_j$ is to increase (decrease) the odds of category $k$.
-An odds ratio is a popular description of an effect in a probability model since it can be constant.
-On the contrary, the risk ratio $\mathrm{P}(Y=k|X_j+d)/\mathrm{P}(Y=k|X_j)$, which could be more interpretable in terms of predicted probabilities instead of odds, depends on the values of all other covariates.
+An OR equal to one means that a change in covariate $X_j$ has no effect on the odds of category $k$; if $OR_k(d)>1$ ($OR_k(d)<1$), the effect of an increase of $X_j$ is to increase (decrease) the odds of category $k.$ The risk ratio $\mathrm{P}(Y=k|X_j+d)/\mathrm{P}(Y=k|X_j)$, which could be more interpretable in terms of predicted probabilities instead of odds, depends on the values of all other covariates.
 ORs are similar to risk ratios if the risk is small, otherwise ORs overestimate risk ratios.

 For each covariate, we computed the odds ratios $OR_k$, $k=1,2,3$ and their confidence intervals for each disease.
-Table~\ref{tab4} for the $IgM/IgG$ data set and Figure~\ref{fig7} for the $IgM$ data set display the OR by which the odds increases for a certain change in a covariate, holding all other covariates constant.
-The ORs associated with binary variables ( \textit{Nausea/vomiting, Cough, Nasal congestion and Joint pain}) were computed by comparing the two modalities: $0$ for absence and $1$ for presence of the symptom.
-We computed the ORs resulting from increasing \textit{Temperature} from $38$ to $40$ degrees Celsius ($d=2$) and from increasing \textit{Number of sick days} from $2$ to $6$ days ($d=4$).
+Figure~\ref{fig7} display the OR by which the odds increases for a certain change in a covariate, holding all other covariates constant.
+The ORs associated with binary variables (\textit{nausea/vomiting, cough, nasal congestion and joint pain}) were computed by comparing the two modalities: $0$ for absence and $1$ for presence of the symptom.
+We computed the ORs resulting from increasing \textit{temperature} from $38$ to $40$ degrees Celsius ($d=2$) and from increasing \textit{Number of sick days} from $2$ to $6$ days ($d=4$).
 The outer quartiles of \textit{Age} are $8$ and $28$ years ($d=20$), so we computed the half-sample OR for age.
 Similarly, we computed the half-sample OR for a \textit{rainfall} of $14$ mm compared to a \textit{rainfall} of $370$ mm ($d=356$).

 The ORs defined previously are relative to the reference category $Y=0$.
-We also computed the ORs between two diseases $Y=k$ and $Y=l$ in order to differentiate the effect of each covariable between the three clinical groups, arbovirus vs malaria, coinfection vs arbovirus and coinfection vs malaria:
+We also computed the ORs between two diseases $Y=k$ and $Y=l$ in order to differentiate the effect of each covariable between the three clinical groups, arbovirus vs malaria, coinfection vs arbovirus and coinfection vs malaria (Figure~\ref{fig8}):

-These results are displayed in Figure~\ref{fig6} ($IgM/IgG$ data set) and Figure~\ref{fig8} ($IgM$ data set).
 The confidence intervals are derived from the fitted multinomial logit model and their accuracy is based on the parametric assumption that the true data generating distribution does fall in the model.